alanmitchell/mini-monitor/docs/source/developers.rst

 other details on the Mini-Monitor start-up process.

-``pi_logger.py`` is only started if at least one Reader file is enabled in the Settings file. ``meter_reader.py`` is only started if the Utility Meter reader feature is enabled in the Settings file.
+``pi_logger.py`` is only started if at least one Reader file is enabled in the Settings file.
+The other scripts described above are started depending on flags found in the ``/boot/pi_logger/settings.py`` file.

 As of Version 1.7, there is only one possible consumer of sensor readings published to the MQTT broker: the ``mqtt_to_bmon.py`` script,